draganignjic/timmi-ess-fusion/README.md

 ## Preview
 #### Before
-This is how ESS looks without the userscript
+This is how ESS looks without the userscript :man_facepalming:
 ![Preview](images/ess-raw.png)

 #### After